autonity/docs.autonity.org/reference/api/aut/index.md

 On successful processing of the method call:

-- the bonded Newton amount is deducted from the `msg.Sender`'s Newton account balance and the corresponding amount of Newton is burned
+- the bonded Newton amount is burned
 - a `BondingRequest` object for the necessary voting power change is created:

 | Field | Datatype | Description |